 Minnesota Statutes (473.145) directs the Council to prepare a metropolitan development guide that addresses "... the necessity for and location of airports..."
 More specifically, Minnesota Statutes 473.146, subd.
-3.8 requires the Council to adopt a long-range comprehensive transportation policy Plan that includes "a long-range assessment of air transportation trends and factors that may affect airport development in the metropolitan area and policies and strategies that will ensure a comprehensive, coordinated, and timely investigation and evaluation of alternatives for airport development."
+3.8 requires the Council to adopt a long-range comprehensive transportation policy plan that includes "a long-range assessment of air transportation trends and factors that may affect airport development in the metropolitan area and policies and strategies that will ensure a comprehensive, coordinated, and timely investigation and evaluation of alternatives for airport development."

 The Twin Cities Regional Aviation System is a well developed aviation system that requires continued protection, maintenance, and enhancements to support the Twin Cities economy and transportation infrastructure.
-The Twin Cities region is served by one major airport with commercial air service - Minneapolis-Saint Paul International Airport - and eight seven reliever airports for general aviation, business and recreational users.
-Two seaplan bases Two seaplane bases A are are aalso parts of the system. are two seaplane bases, and a turf runway airport.
+The Twin Cities region is served by one major airport with commercial air service - Minneapolis-Saint Paul International Airport - and seven reliever airports for general aviation, business and recreational users.
+Also parts of the system are two seaplane bases and a turf runway airport.
 The airports are classified according to their role within the regional aviation system as a Major, Intermediate, Minor or Special Purpose facility.
 Most of the system airports are part of the National Plan of Integrated Airports (NPIAS), which makes them eligible for federal and state funding.
+9.3

-Minneapolis-Saint Paul International Airport, as a hub serving the Upper Midwest, handled over 337 million passengers, 42512,000898 aircraft operations and 206,942 198,000 metric tons of cargo in 20126.
-The relievers handled approximately 340,000 aircraft operations in 20136.
+Minneapolis-Saint Paul International Airport, as a hub serving the Upper Midwest, handled over 33 million passengers, 425,000 aircraft operations and 198,000 metric tons of cargo in 2012.
+The relievers handled approximately 340,000 aircraft operations in 2013.
 The regional airports are working reasonably well; long-term comprehensive plans for all of the individual airports are updated periodically to detail specific needs for preservation and expansion.
 These plans need to be consistent with system policies and plans, but they also inform future system planning.